 - Trust signals

 Customer testimonials, client logos, security badges, and contact information can make or break your conversion rate.
-Here’s a hint: the actual quality of your website design is your own trust signal alone.
+Here’s a hint: the actual quality of your website design is your trust signal alone.
 A professional-looking and fast-loading site automatically makes you look more trustworthy.

 - Call-to-action (CTA) buttons